ohmtech-io/uThingVOC/README.md

 make
 ```

-There is a macro which enable/disable printing some debug information (using it as UartLog()) often useful for development while monitoring the USART1 TX pad on the board bottom.
+*Note:* There is a macro which enable/disable printing some debug information (using it as UartLog()) often useful for development while monitoring the USART1 TX pad on the board bottom.
 To enable it, compile with:

 ```
 make DEBUG=1